DewofyourYouth/DewofyourYouth.github.io/_posts/2018-10-21-android-notes.md

 #### Some examples of views:

-- TextView: a view with text.
+- `TextView`: a view with text.
-- ImageView: a view for an image.
+- `ImageView`: a view for an image.
-- Button: a view for a button.
+- `Button`: a view for a button.

 They are written with "tags" which can self closing or contain "children".